Hi, I’m Rosalee de la Forêt.

 We are so fortunate to live in such a beautiful place!
 You can often find us hiking local trails, foraging plants, or swimming and kayaking in my favorite lake.

 I am currently working on my second book, which I am co-authoring with my friend and fellow herbalist and naturalist, Emily Han.
 The book is about connecting to the natural world around you by gathering and growing plants as medicine.
 It highlights over 30 plants, has over 120 recipes and will be published by Hay House in spring of 2020.

 If you love learning about herbs, building your herbal apothecary and being connected to nature, then I know you’ll find my site to be a valuable resource.

-The best way to stay in touch is to sign up on my mailing list at the bottom of this page.
+The best way to stay in touch is to sign up on my mailing list below.
 When you sign up you’ll be able to instantly access your free Herbal Jumpstart course and you'll be added to my herbal community newsletter.
 Every Wednesday morning

 I send out my best herbal insights, tips and recipes exclusively to